 If both inputs are odd, (say, a = 1 and b = 3), then the function will add 1 to each input:

 In this case, the sum of the output (6) is greater than the sum of the input (4).
-This will be the result any time that both a and b are odd.
+This will be the result any time that both and are odd.

 But if one input is even, and the other one is odd, then the addition and subtraction will cancel out.
-Let’s try a = 2 and b = 5:
+Let’s try = 2 and = 5:

 Of the three options we’ve tried, only this one fulfills our initial condition of